-In casual American English, "The writing center offers tutoring for students who need assistance" sounds like "dhuh RAHY-duhng SEHN-ter AH-ferz TOO-der-uhng fer STOO-duhnts hoo NEED uh-SIH-stuhns".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The writing center offers tutoring for students who need assistance" as "dhuh RAHY-duhng SEHN-ter AH-ferz TOO-der-uhng fer STOO-duhnts hoo NEED uh-SIH-stuhns" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on writing and again on tutoring — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.